wiput1999/react-subdirectory/README.md

-# Deploy create-react-app with subpath
+# Deploy create-react-app with subdirectory

 This example using `create-react-app` with `react-router-dom`